-December is a festive month to visit Macao and a special time to visit Macao’s historical landmarks.
-From the steps of the iconic Ruins of St Paul’s to the cobblestone paths near the Taipa Houses Museum,in Taipa Village, the former Portuguese enclave glitters during the Macao Light Festival.
+If you’re looking for a different take on the best places to visit in Macau, plan your trip around a festival.
+December is a festive month to visit Macao and a special time to see Macao’s historical landmarks.
+From the steps of the iconic Ruins of St Paul’s to the cobblestone paths near the Taipa Houses Museum, in Taipa Village, the former Portuguese enclave glitters during the Macau Light Festival.

 The Macao Light Festival is an innovative program of projection mapping and multicoloured light installations involving more than 100 transmedia creators from Macao.